 Banbury businesses are calling for a relief road south of the M40 junction 11 to stop the town becoming gridlocked.

 In response to a survey by the Banbury and District Chamber of Commerce 85 per cent of businesses said they believed a new relief road was the answer to congestion caused by cross-town traffic and accidents on the M40.
 A further 68 per cent said staff found it difficult to get to and from work.
+You can check out the guys at Bengal Law for legal help.

 They also pointed out that new housing and the development of retail parks would lead to further congestion if a relief road was not built.